 Study selection

 Figure 1 shows a flowchart of the literature search and the study selection process.
 The search yielded a reference list of a total of 37,042 articles.
 Duplicates were removed, leaving 29,512 articles to be screened by two independent reviewers.
 Based on title and abstract, 29,090 articles were excluded, primarily because they did not use cQUS as a measure of assessment of bone outcomes.
 This left 424 papers to be assessed in full where available; the reviewers were unable to obtain the full manuscript for the study performed by Coaccioli et al, despite attempts that included direct approach to the authors (21).
 In addition, the reviewers were unable to obtain a full translation from Chinese of a study by Qian (22).
 As such, those two studies were excluded.
 Following full text screening, a total of six studies remained as meeting the inclusion criteria for this systematic review.
-The sports identified from this process and then considered in this review were soccer, swimming, cycling, gymnastics, dancing, badminton, basketball, fencing, wrestling and judo (see Table 2).
+The sports identified from this process were soccer, swimming, cycling, gymnastics, dancing, badminton, basketball, fencing, wrestling and judo (see Table 2).

 Risk of bias assessment